It’s time for my Klorane Shampoo review (the quinine + vitamin B version).

 I will only compare Klorane’s product with my #1 recommended shampoo.

-I’m talking about a professional product from Oxford BioLabs called TRX2:
+I’m talking about a professional product from Valotin called Stimulating Shampoo:

 - Klorane has a pretty basic ingredient list.

-- TRX2 has probably the best formula on the market (among shampoos).
+- Valotin has one of the best formulas on the market (among shampoos).

 - Some of its ingredients have clinical evidence behind.